GreyWolfLuoKe/learn_sqlalchemy_alembic/README.md

    `pip install -r requirements.txt`

-3. Go to the data folder, then:
+3. Go to the project_test folder, then:

     `(venv) $ pytest`